st-evenlin/st-evenlin.github.io/_posts/2025-08-15-sota-post-training-of-llm-part-2.md

 let's use this one to dive deeper to compare various inference-time strategies and post-training techniques.

 ## Part 2 — Post-Training Best Practice and Its Limits
-Given the stochastic nature of LLMs, p₀ almost always assigns a non-zero probability to the desired answer for any prompt; you can either sample more from the policy or provide hints, via prompts or runtime feedback, to reach it. n the extreme case, one could either (i) sample an arbitrarily large number of times or (ii) embed the target answer directly as hints in the prompt, both of which would almost guarantee the desired output.
+Given the stochastic nature of LLMs, p₀ almost always assigns a non-zero probability to the desired answer for any prompt.
+One could either (i) sample an arbitrarily large number of times or (ii) embed the target answer directly as hints in the prompt, both of which would almost guarantee the desired output.

 In that case, one might start to wonder ...